naugehyde/bt-sensors-plugin-sk/README.md

 The Plugin currently supports the Xiaomi LYWSD03MMC, [ATC](https://github.com/atc1441/ATC_MiThermometer) flashed LYWSD03MMCs, Victron SmartShunt and the Inkbird IBS-TH2 thermometer.

 Sounds like meager offerings but it's pretty easy to write and deploy your own sensor class for any currently unsupported sensor.
-More on that below.
+More on that in [the development section](#development).

 ## WHO IS IT FOR